Rincewind60/RinceDCS/Help/GettingStarted.md

 Viewing commands assigned to Joystick layouts requires you to choose a DCS Instance and the Aircraft you wish to view.

+### Limitations

+1. Will not work when DCS is running as it cannot access some of the files it needs as DCS has a lock on them.

 ### Suggested steps for editing Joystick Layouts

 1. Source images of your required Joysticks.
 These should be in PNG format.